Hiren879/Fruit-Trade-Demo/README.md

 3. Proper messages are communicated in case of any issue/errors
 4. Simple and better interaction with Trade Engine via CMD
 5. Profit for specific fruit can be fetched using command :: PROFIT FRUIT_NAME
+6. User can not directly get profit before making any BUY-SELL trades.

 ### Validations added :